chronot1995/Engineer2Architect/lab3/README.md

 1. Enable BGP on campus-edge-01 with Arista cEOS
 2. Enable BGP on the isp-edge-01 with Free Range Routing (FRR)
 3. Answer questions regarding this topology
-4. Understand the output in the Nagios monitoring server
+4. Understand the new output in the Nagios monitoring server, compared to Lab 2

 ==

-Questions:
+### Questions

 1. Ping from the FRR router